senaite/senaite.core/bika/lims/tests/doctests/WorkflowDuplicateAnalysisSubmit.rst

     >>> calc.setFormula("[IT1]+[IT2]+[IT3]+[IT4]+[IT5]")
     >>> Au.setCalculation(calc)

-Create a Worksheet and submit regular analyses:
+Create a Worksheet with duplicate:

     >>> ar = new_ar([Au])
     >>> worksheet = to_new_worksheet_with_duplicate(ar)